zhibinz2/Neural-Networks-and-Machine-Learning/README.md

 # Neural-Networks-and-Machine-Learning

-## Detecting the state of drowsiness induced by drug sedation using machine learning algorism
+## Detecting the state of drowsiness induced by drug sedation using machine learning algorithm

 Zhibin Zhou